 The vitality of sensation in sexual intercourse should correspond to a vitality of meaning (remembering - as we have said - that sensation is not meaning).
 The very explosiveness of sexual pleasure suggests the greatness of the creativity of sex.
 In each conjugal act, there should be something of the magnificence - of the scope and power - of Michelangelo's Creation in the Sistine Chapel in Rome...
 But it is the dynamism not just of a sensation, but of an event: of something that happens, of a communication of life.

-A lack of true sexual awareness characterizes the act if the intensity of pleasure does not serve to stir a fully conscious understanding of the greatness of the conjugal experience: I am committing myself - my creative life-giving power - not just to another person, but to the whole of creation: to history, to mankind, to the purposes and design of God.
-In each act of conjugal union, teaches Pope John Paul II, "there is renewed, in a way, the mystery of creation in all its original depth and vital power" (General Audience, November 21, 1979: Insegnamenti di Giovanni Paolo II, II, 2 (1979), p.
-1215).
+A lack of true sexual awareness characterizes the act if the intensity of pleasure does not serve to stir a fuller understanding of the greatness of the conjugal experience: I am committing myself - my creative life-giving power - not just to another person, but to the whole of creation: to history, to mankind, to the purposes and design of God.
+In each act of conjugal union, John Paul II teaches, "there is renewed, in a way, the mystery of creation in all its original depth and vital power" .

 A last point should be made.
 The whole question we are considering is of course tremendously complicated precisely by the strength of the sexual instinct.
 Nevertheless, the very strength of this instinct should itself be a pointer towards an adequate understanding of sexuality.
 Elementary commonsense says that the power of the sexual urge must correspond to deep human aspirations or needs.
 It has of course been traditional to explain the sexual urge in cosmic or demographic terms: just as we have a food appetite to maintain the life of the individual, so we have a sex appetite to maintain the life of the species.
 This explanation makes sense - as far as it goes.
 However, it clearly does not go far enough.
 The sex appetite - the strength of the sex appetite - surely corresponds not only to cosmic or collectivist needs, but also to personalist needs.
 If man and woman feel a deep longing for sexual union, it is also because they have - each one personally has - a deep longing for all that is involved in true sexuality: self-giving, self-complementarity, self-realization, self-perpetuation, in spousal union with another.

-Obviously we are not referring here to those occasions in which, out of justice to a third party, one of the spouses is under an obligation to observe some secret, e.g. of a professional nature.
-Fulfilment of such an obligation is in no way a violation of the rights of married intimacy.
+Obviously we are not referring here to those occasions in which, out of justice to a third party, one of the spouses is under an obligation to observe some secret, for example, of a professional nature.
+Fulfillment of such an obligation is in no way a violation of the rights of married intimacy.

 If it is not sexuality that each spouse in contraceptive intercourse gives to or takes from the other, what does each one in fact actually take or give?
 In what might be termed the better cases, it is a form of love - divorced from sexuality.
 In other cases, it is merely pleasure, also - be it noted - divorced from sexuality.
-In one case or the other, contraceptive spouses always deny themselves sexuality.
+In all such cases, contraceptive spouses reject the fullness of sexuality.
 Their marriage, deprived of a true sexual relationship, suffers in consequence.